 Being punctual is crucial if you want to live a successful life and be the best version of yourself.
 Learning tools to help manage your time and plan ahead can boost your ability to be on time.

-So whether you’re chronically falling behind or simply show up tardy every once in a while, this article is for you.
+So whether you’re always falling behind or show up tardy only once in a while, this article is for you.

 20 Insider Tips For Being Punctual

 - If you’re like me and need a cup of coffee to help you wake up in the morning, prep your coffee maker the night before so all you have to do is press start.
-Also, some coffee makers have a timing feature so you can set it to brew your coffee while you’re still in dreamland.
+Also, some coffee makers have a timing feature so you can set it to brew your coffee while you’re snoozing away in dreamland.
 Then, voila…when you awaken from your deep slumber you will have fresh coffee ready to enjoy.
 (Check out this healthy coffee drink recipe.)

 - Plan ahead the night before by making a to-do list for the following day.
 Make this part of your evening routine.